Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: Dynamic micromagnetism coupled to mechanical motion

-This equation clearly indicates the contributions of couple stress tensor, body couple and material spin dependent rotational viscous stress towards the dynamics of magnetization.
-We further attempt to simplify the above equation by defining an effective magnetic field ${\mathbf H}_{eff}$ as
+This equation clearly indicates the contributions of the couple stress tensor, the body couple and the material spin-dependent rotational viscous stress towards the dynamics of magnetization.
+We further simplify the above equation by defining an effective magnetic field ${\mathbf H}_{eff}$ as